 - 60 g (1/4 cup) unsulphured molasses

-Mix in the flour in 2-3 batches.
+- Mix in the flour in 2-3 batches.
 The dough will not be too sticky, it will be easy to work with.
 Roll the dough into 40 grams(2 tablespoons) balls.
 It makes 17 cookies.
-If you want, you can make a little bit smaller balls, 35 grams and make 20 cookies.
+If you are not working in a very hot environment there is no need to chill the dough.*** If you want, you can make a little bit smaller balls, 35 grams and make 20 cookies.
 Place the balls onto the baking sheet, leave enough space-almost 2 inches (5cm)-between the balls.